 Ex-dividend Date

-➠ If a stock has an ex-date of Monday, May 5, then shareholders who buy the stock on or after that date will NOT be eligible to receive the dividend, because they are buying it after the dividend expiry date.
+For example, if a stock has an ex-date of Monday, May 5, any shareholder buying the stock on or after May 5 will not be eligible for the dividend, as the right to the dividend passes to the previous owner.

 Record Date